pablo-meier/Pablog/posts/2018-04-09-tabletop-character-angel-salinas.md

 the next few weeks applying some detective skills to verify the story.
 It didn't check out: he deduced that Bruno was an imposter, paid on behalf of the son of a gang leader he'd testified against as a detective, years ago.
-He surprised Bruno, interrogated him, and learned of their revenge plot: his current and former wife were just transported to a warehouse, and figures in Nicaragua were on their way up to have their own machinations against him.
+He surprised Bruno, interrogated him, and learned of their revenge plot: his Nicaraguan wife and kids (sans Osvaldo) were transported to a warehouse, and figures in Nicaragua were on their way up to have their own machinations against him.

 He also learned that "Bruno" was based on a real identity: Sara _really did_ have a son named Bruno who's out there somewhere, and she really did die of tuberculosis.
+He killed the imposter, went to the warehouse, finding Concepción smoking the fancy cigarettes of her captors, who were lying dead around her (turns out Concepción also picked up some skills during Nicaragua's civil war).
-He killed the imposter, went to the warehouse, and liberated his former and current wife, leaving a number of dead bodies.
-He gave them each half of his savings, told them to flee.
+He gave her half of his savings, the other half to his current wife, and told everyone to flee.
 One of his proteges from his police days who'd made it to the _Agrupamiento Alfa_ told him he could get him in a safe house in the USA.
 At 54, he fled again, this time to Billings, Montana.

 He spent the first 4 years as a tailor at a Nordstrom, but wanted more _pista_ to live a little more comfortably, pay a Private Investigator to keep him